kanecresswell/gap-behavior/README.md

 # gap-behavior

-🧠 Behavioral Gap Classification & Session Flow Analysis.
+🧠 Behavioral Gap Classification & Session Flow Analysis

 This repository contains a modular Jupyter workflow for classifying trading sessions based on gap behavior, session structure, and closing position relative to prior range.
 It builds a three-stage behavioral funnel to empirically map market rhythm and flow tendencies.